sdsu-comp526/fall24/_sources/slides/module2-2-c-pointers.md

 Value of var = 3000
 Value pointed to by ptr: *ptr = 3000
 Value pointed to by pptr: ∗∗pptr = 3000
+Address of var is 0x7ffce4c71174
+Address of ptr is 0x7ffce4c71178
+Address of pptr is 0x7ffce4c71180
+Value of ptr is 0x7ffce4c71174
+Value of pptr is 0x7ffce4c71178
 ```

 Dereferencing a pointer-to-pointer works in the same way.
 Example: